Martin Frýdek

 Martin Frýdek (born 9 March 1969 in Hradec Králové) is a Czech football coach and former player who played as midfielder.
 In a seven-year international career he made a combined total of 37 appearances for the national teams of Czechoslovakia and the Czech Republic.
 As a player he won five national titles with Sparta Prague in the 1990s before moving to Germany, where he spent two seasons before returning to the Czech Republic, where he finished his top-flight career in 2001.
-He later became a football coach, having last managed Czech Fourth Division club Český Brod.
+He later became a football coach, having last managed division club FK Maraton Pelhřimov.

 Playing career

 Club football

 Frýdek played club football in his homeland for Sparta Prague, spending seven seasons with the club between 1990 and 1997.
 During this time, he was part of championship-winning sides in the 1990–91 and 1992–93 Czechoslovak First League seasons, as well as three Czech First League titles in 1993–94, 1994–95, and 1996–97.
 Frýdek subsequently moved to Germany, playing for Bayer Leverkusen and MSV Duisburg, but lacked playing time with the former club in favour of Emerson.

 Frýdek returned to the Czech First League in the 1999–2000 season, signing for Teplice.
 Frýdek ceased his involvement in top-level football after the end of the 2001–02 season, and subsequently played in the Czech 2.
 Liga for Xaverov.